 Where did stink bugs come from?

-The brown marmorated stink bug is native to Japan, China, South Korea and Taiwan.
+Stink bugs aren’t actually from the United States–so how did they get here in the first place?
+The brown marmorated stink bug infiltrated the States from Asia.
+This variety of stink bug is native to Japan, China, South Korea and Taiwan.
 They were first discovered in the United States in northern Pennsylvania in 1998.
-Since then, the stink bug has migrated to most of the country.
+From there, they moved into New Jersey, and now, the stink bug has migrated to most of North America, spreading in large numbers.

 Why are stink bugs a problem?

 For homeowners, stink bugs are just a nuisance.
-But, for farmers, stink bugs have caused detrimental damage to crops and plants.
-Stink bugs typically attack apples, peaches, figs, mulberries, citrus fruits, corn, tomatoes, green peppers and persimmons as well as ornamental plants, weeds, soybeans and beans grown for food production.
+But, for farmers, stink bug infestations have caused detrimental damage to crops and plants.
+Stink bugs typically attack fruit trees, though they also like corn, tomatoes, green peppers and persimmons.
+They’ll also eat ornamental plants, weeds, soybeans and beans grown for food production.
 When stink bugs eat, they use their piercing and sucking mouthparts, which causes permanent damage to plants.

 Some growers have lost entire crops to stink bug invasions, and the entire agricultural industry has lost millions of dollars due to stink bugs.
 Because they are not native to the United States, there are no natural predators here to help control the population.
 Scientists are feverishly working on ways to combat this invasive species.

-Stink bugs aren’t just a problem plaguing corporate farmers.
-With fewer options for insecticidal control, organic vegetable growers have been overwhelmed where stink bugs are common.
+These agricultural pests aren’t just a problem plaguing corporate farmers.
+With more intense regulations on over-the-counter insecticides, organic vegetable growers have been overwhelmed where stink bugs are common.
 Community gardeners and homeowners have been vexed with hordes of stink bugs ruining their crops.

 What is that smell?

-For tips on preventing stink bugs from getting into your home, check out this post.
+Stink bugs can be difficult to get rid of.
 For help with eliminating a stink bug problem, contact us for your free inspection.
-One of our pest professionals will assess your needs and create a custom pest prevention plan!
+One of our pest management professionals will assess your needs and create a custom pest prevention plan!